Mindfulness worked as well for anxiety as drug in study

 Dr. Scott Krakower, a psychiatrist at Zucker Hillside Hospital in New York, said mindfulness treatments often work best for mildly anxious patients.
 He prescribes them with medication for patients with more severe anxiety.

 He noted that many people feel they don’t have time for mindfulness meditation, especially in-person sessions like those studied.
-Whether similar results would be found with online training or phone apps is unknown, said Krakower, who was not involved in the study.
+Whether similar results would be found with online training or phone apps is unknown, said Krakower, who also had no role in the study.

 Olga Cannistraro, a freelance writer in Keene, New Hampshire, participated in an earlier mindfulness study led by Hoge and says it taught her “to intervene in my own state of mind.’’